Taylor River Canyon, Colorado, US

 |TAYLOR RIVER AT ALMONT, CO.|

-The Taylor is a stunning river.
-Beautiful alpine scenery, a boulder strewn course through the pines whitewater at different levels.
+The Taylor River is stunning and beautiful with alpine scenery, a boulder strewn course through the pines offering up whitewater at different levels.

-The great thing about the Taylor is options.
+Another great thing about the Taylor is options:

 The top reasonably boatable section (there are serious access problems above here) begins at Lottis Creek Campground.
 The first rapid; Lottis Creek, appears immediately.
 It is a long Class IV boulder garden.
 Next comes several miles of rock gardens alternating with more placid sections.
 Todd's Slot is the best known drop on the river and is a technical class IV- or IV rapid.
-It is a bit complex and has killed so take a look.
+It is a bit complex and has killed so take a look at this rapid.

-Below Todd's slot are miles of beautiful continous class III mountain water to the takeout by the Bridge right above a resort (can't remember the name).
+Below Todd's Slot are miles of beautiful continous class III mountain water to the takeout by the Bridge right above a resort.

 The top miles below Lottis Creek drop at about 80 fpm with the gradient steadly decreasing to 20 fpm at Almont.

-There are serious access issues because of all the big trout fisherman houses along the banks but access is certainly possible at several good locations.
+There are serious access issues because of all the big trout fisherman homes along the banks but access is certainly possible at several good locations.